 by Andrew Swart

-In July 2015, the Trojan Horsemen (T-28 Aerobatic Formation Demonstration Team) flew over the Niagara Falls in a formation of six aircraft.
+In July 2015, the Trojan Horsemen (T-28 Aerobatic Formation Demonstration Team now retired) flew over the Niagara Falls in a formation of six aircraft.
 This seemingly straightforward mission was made unexpectedly challenging by airspace restrictions, multiple government agencies, a tight schedule, and an uncooperative helicopter tour operator.
-We were in town to perform in the annual air show held at the airport in Niagara Falls, New York….
+We were in town to perform in the annual air show held at the airport in Niagara Falls, New York.

 A week before the show, anticipating the possibility of performing a photo flight, I began to research the airspace.
 As most people know, the international border runs roughly down the center of the Niagara